Find an independent agent near you

 • Minimum coverage of $125,000 on the main dwelling (mobile homes are not eligible)

-Make sure to contact your agent for even more details about our Country Estates Program and its requirements.
+Not sure what’s covered?
+Contact your local independent agent for even more details about our Country Estates Program and its requirements.

 If Farming is Your Full-Time Occupation, You Will Need a Farm Owner’s Policy

-If you want to take your hobby even further and start farming as a full-time occupation, you’ll need farm owner’s insurance coverage.
-A basic farm owner’s policy generally includes property coverage, liability coverage, and more.
+If you want to take your hobby even further and start farming as a full-time occupation, you’ll need full Farm insurance coverage.
+A basic farm owner’s policy generally includes:

-To better protect your livelihood, this basic coverage should be modified with endorsements based on your farm's unique needs.
-Your local insurance agent will be able to help you determine what types of endorsements will best fit your farm's needs.
+To better protect your livelihood, this basic coverage should be modified with endorsements based on your farm’s unique needs.
+Contact your local insurance agent to determine which endorsement will best fit your farm’s needs.

 Farm Insurance Coverage is Not Standard